sahilinfotech/Web-Application-Showcase/README.md

 ## License

-This project is open source and available under
+This project is open source and available under the MIT License.